realworldocaml/book/en/command-line-parsing.md

 define a single anonymous parameter.

-Anonymous parameters are created using the `%:` operator, which binds a textual string name (used in help text) to an OCaml conversion function.
+Anonymous parameters are created using the `%:` operator, which binds a textual string name (used in the help text) to an OCaml conversion function.
 The conversion function is responsible for parsing the command-line fragment into an OCaml data type.
-In the example above, this is just a `string`, but we'll see more complex conversion options below
+In the example above, this is just a `string`, but we'll see more complex conversion options below.

 ### Callback functions